 Considering heterogeneous IT infrastructure (on-premises servers, cloud services, SaaS applications), outsourced IT services, BYOD, and daily routines such as change and user management on one hand and limited, usually overwhelmed, IT staff on the other, things quickly become unmanageable.

-Thus, it is important to have a tool to reduce the inherent difficulty.
-Here are practical reasons why small businesses need a SIEM:
+That’s why it’s important to have a tool that reduces this complexity.
+Here are some practical reasons why small businesses should consider implementing a SIEM:

 • Change and patch management oversight – SIEM for small businesses help to ensure that all updates and patches are propagated properly.
 It helps track configuration changes, see if an incorrect update is causing system instability, and receive alerts if critical security patches are missing or if an update fails.
 Also, admins can track who made changes to system settings, so if, for example, some network service is not available, SIEM can show who modified the settings and when.